ena-ema-technologies/improve-ux-build-trust/readme.md

 This task is part of our UI/UX designer hiring process.
 You’ll be redesigning a **mobile-first shopping cart experience** for an e-commerce store that sells **premium food products** such as dried dates and peanuts.

-We've included a sample of current checkout processes to help you visualize the flow and identify improvement areas.
+We've included a demo checkout processes to help you visualize the flow and identify improvement areas.

-The core challenge: Many **first-time users** abandon their cart — likely due to higher product pricing and lack of brand familiarity.
+The core challenge: Many **first-time users** abandon their cart likely due to higher product pricing and lack of brand familiarity.
 Your job is to design a cart interface that increases **trust** and encourages **conversion**, especially for **mobile** users.

 ## 🧠 Context